 “At the start of June work commenced on repainting the 0—6—OT standard gauge loco South Bulli 2 (Hudswell Clarke 297 of 1888).
 This loco is owned by the ARHS (NSW) and was last painted at ILRM in 1977.”

 Note – It appears that there are about 97 Hudswell-Clarke steam locos listed globally, with about 20 Hudswell Clarke /Hunslet 0-6-0 steam loco’s in Australia.
-Possibly there are only four such steam loco’s in NSW – with the South Bulli No.2 being the oldest in Australia ?
-And many of these Hudson Clarke steam loco’s would appear to be not as old as the South Bulli No.2 Steam Loco, which would appear to be the only Hudswell Clarke still in NSW that was used for Collieries ?
+Possibly there are only four such Husdwell/Hunslet steam loco’s able to be located in NSW .
+The South Bulli No.2 being the oldest Hudswell/Hunslet not only of these able to be located in NSW, but also of those able to be found in Australia.
+There were possibly two earlier Hudswell / Hunslet locos ie built N0.23 & No.24 which were built in 1864 – but their location appears to be unknown ?
+So many of these Hudswell steam loco’s would appear to be not as old as the South Bulli No.2 Steam Loco, and which would appear to be the only Hudswell Clarke still in NSW that was used for Collieries ?

 Hudswell Clarke was an engineering and locomotive building company which was located at Jack Lane, Hunslet, Leeds in West Yorkshire, which commenced operations in 1860, and still operates in a form as the Hunslet Engine Company.
 During WW2 it diversified into armaments operations.